 - Does participation in the 4th–6th Grade Talent Search automatically qualify me for the 7th Grade Talent Search?

 - If my grade-level scores do not meet the qualification, is there another way I can participate?

 - What are the costs?

 - What will I receive after I enroll?

-- My child has already taken or will register for the ACT or SAT on their own so is it possible the 7th Grade Talent Search and submit these scores instead of testing through Duke TIP?
+- My seventh grader has already taken (or will register to take) the ACT or SAT on their own.
+Is it possible to enroll in the talent search and submit these scores instead of testing through Duke TIP?